JehnenS/FinTextSim-LLM/README.md

 ## Results

 ### Topic Modeling with FinTextSim-LLM
 ![entropy_ssc_acl_modern_bert](https://github.com/user-attachments/assets/2df1563f-d686-4d60-85b2-53da6eb6e393)
+Entropy and Silhouette Score exhibit a strong negative correlation, suggesting that areas of higher uncertainty are concentrated in regions where the clusters are less clearly separated.
+By applying SSC and entropy thresholds of 0.5 each, we identify 642,169 datapoints as ambiguous.
+This corresponds to 12% of the total dataset, which is subsequently routed to the RAG-LLM module for further refinement.
+Of these flagged datapoints, 45,355 are ultimately classified as noise.
+This selective handling yields an overall coverage of 99.1%, providing a significant improvement over embedding-clustering and other LLM-based topic modeling methods.

 ![knn_rag_topic_representations](https://github.com/user-attachments/assets/a7cd5f6f-7adb-4432-ae16-55e515683f14)
+Besides the quantitative improvements, qualitative investigation of the topic representations further highlight FinTextSim-LLM's ability to extract meaningful financial themes from financial disclosures.

 ### Corporate Performance Prediction
 | Model  | Accuracy ↑  | F1 Score ↑  | ROC-AUC ↑   |